apigeekdemos/apigee-informatica-apijam/Lab 3 Secure the API Proxy to the IIC Workflow/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create and deploy an API proxy on Apigee Edge for an existing backend process from Informatica Integration CLoud.
+In this simple lab you learned how to create and deploy an API proxy on Apigee Edge for an existing backend process from Informatica Intelligent Cloud Services.
 * You secured access to the API using an apikey
-* You secured the backend IIC target call using credentials retrieved from a secured storage location on Apigee Edge.
+* You secured the backend IICS target call using credentials retrieved from a secured storage location on Apigee Edge.

-# References

-TBD